Natalia Lacunza: Career

-2019-present: Otras Alas and EP2
+2019–2021: Otras Alas and EP2

-After leaving Operación Triunfo in December 2018 and failing to represent Spain at the 2019 Eurovision Song Contest, the singer began working on her solo projects.
+After leaving Operación Triunfo in December 2018 and failing to represent Spain at the 2019 Eurovision Song Contest, she began working on her solo projects.
 In February a co-headlining tour with her talent show peers started in Madrid.
 Said tour ended in Cádiz in August, comprising 13 concerts and reuniting over 120,000 fans.
-In Spring, Lacunza signed a record deal with Universal Music Spain to release an extended play.
+In the spring, Lacunza signed a record deal with Universal Music Spain to release an extended play.
 Thus, on June 4, 2019, the singer revealed that she would be releasing her debut single alongside Spanish guitarist and novel artist Guitarricadelafuente on June 14.
 "Nana Triste" received very positive reviews by press and general public and impulsed the careers of both artists.
 One week later, on June 21, she released her debut EP "Otras Alas" which featured underground artists Guitarricadelafuente and Marem Ladson and drew comparisons to Billie Eilish.
 The project was certified gold in Spain for selling over 20,000 copies after two weeks.
 The EP also topped the Spanish Album charts for two consecutive weeks.
 In July "Tarántula" was released as its second single.
 Throughout the year, the singer promoted her record at a special gala at Joy Eslava, at the Coca-Cola Music Experience or even at the 2019 New Year's Eve special TVE programme.

 In January 2020 Lacunza was nominated for 'Best New Artist', 'Best Female Act' and 'Best Album' for Otras Alas at the 2020 Premios Odeón.
 She also started teasing her next project.
 On January 24 she released its respective lead single "Olvídate de Mí" on streaming and music download platforms.
 She performed the song at Operación Triunfo's eleventh edition.
 In February she released its second single titled 'Algo Duele Más' featuring BRONQUIO and collaborated on "En Llamas" alongside 2018 X-Factor winner Pol Granch.
 The EP, which she titled EP2 (and a raining cloud emoji) was released on March 13, 2020, physically and digitally.
 Lacunza was scheduled to do a few signing parties in selected cities in Spain and to tour the country from March 26 to late summer.
 However, due to the COVID-19 pandemic, all these plans were cancelled.
 The tour is set to begin in October 2020.
 EP2 debuted atop the Spanish Album chart.
 On June 19, Lacunza released a live extended play titled "En Casa", which includes four songs from EP2 performed in an acoustic version at her house.
 That same day a 2-side single vinyl that includes "Olvídate de Mí" and "Algo Duele Más" was commercialized in selected stores as part of the "Record Store Day" campaign, which hopes to save CD stores from closing.